David Minge: State judicial service

 In 2002, Governor Jesse Ventura appointed Minge to the Minnesota Court of Appeals from the second congressional district, the same area where he served in Congress.
 In 2012, he retired from active status.

 Post political career

 He currently serves on the board of directors of the Committee for a Responsible Federal Budget.

 Personal life

 He is married to Karen Aaker Minge, originally of Gaylord, Minnesota.
-They have two sons, Erik and Olaf, and four grandchildren (Christopher, Sonja, Kiran, and Joy).
+They have two sons.
+His grandson, Chris, is the CEO of a legal-tech start-up, Vulcan Technologies.

 Electoral history

 Write-in and minor candidate notes: In 1992, write-ins received 414 votes.
 In 1994, write-ins received 80 votes.
 In 1996, write-ins received 180 votes.
 In 1998, write-ins received 385 votes.
 In 2000, Constitution Party candidate Dennis A. Burda received 1,337 votes.

 Papers

 David Minge's congressional files are available for research use.
 They include correspondence, subject files, legislative files, campaign files, press office files, photographs and video and sound recordings.